 Spiral aloe (Aloe polyphylla) information says pups don’t often grow on this plant, but propagation from seed is simple.
 Lack of babies partially explains the rarity of this South African native.
 That said, seeds are available for purchase online.

 The spiral aloe is unusual, with symmetrical leaves twirling around in a circle of growth.
-Spiraling begins when the plant is 8 and 12 inches (20 and 30 cm.).
+Spiraling begins when the plant is 8 and 12 inches (20 and 31 cm.).
 A large, single rosette rises with white to pale green spines on leaf edges.
-The plant may reach a foot in height and two feet across once fully mature.
-And while it rarely blooms, you may be rewarded with spring or summer flowers on an older plant.
+The plant may reach a foot (31 cm.) in height and 2 feet (61 cm.) across once fully mature.
+While it rarely blooms, you may be rewarded with spring or summer flowers on an older plant.
 These tubular aloe blooms appear on a branching spike above the plant.

 Growing in the mountainous region of Drakensberg, plants are most often found on steep slopes and are sometimes covered with snow there.
 It is a criminal offense to remove these plants, or their seeds, from this area – so be sure you are acquiring them from a reputable grower.